LogicLoopGames/Leap/README.md

 - Plan your moves carefully to avoid getting stuck
 - Use power-ups strategically to reach otherwise inaccessible cells
 - Sometimes a power-down can help you access tight spots
+- Try to chain score multipliers for higher scores
+- Watch the power-up timers to avoid losing valuable bonuses
+- Save teleport for emergency situations
 - Try to keep multiple paths open for longer gameplay

+## Power-Up Strategy Guide

+1. **Range Modifiers (+1/-1)**
+   - Use +1 to reach distant valuable cells
+   - Use -1 to access tight spots between numbers

+2. **Score Multipliers (2×/3×)**
+   - Active for 5 seconds after collection
+   - Try to make multiple moves while active
+   - Can grab a new multiplier to extend duration

+3. **Teleport (T)**
+   - One-time use per pickup
+   - Great for escaping trapped positions
+   - Can help reach isolated power-ups